clivekahn/hello-world/examples/multicam/readmeEDIT.md

 ```

 In the above code, we go over all devices, which are actually `view_port`s.
-`view_port` is a helper struct which encapsulates a pipeline, its latest polled frames, and 2 other utilities that allow converting depth stream to color (`colorizer`) and render frames to the window (`texture`).
+`view_port` is a helper struct which encapsulates a pipeline, its latest polled frames, and 2 other utilities that allow converting depth stream to color (`colorizer`) and to render frames to the window (`texture`).
 For each pipeline we poll for frames:

 ```cpp